 Final Thoughts on a Great Weekend in Bristol

 Bristol is an incredible city that offers an awesome range of experiences to those who visit.
-There is so much to see and do, and a backpacker atmosphere throughout the city which will make you feel right at home.
+There is so much to see and do, and the backpacker atmosphere throughout the city will make you feel right at home.

-It’s a great city for all kinds of travelers, with an extensive history, a top-notch nightlife, a vibrant music culture, and a culturally diverse atmosphere!
+It’s a great place for all kinds of travellers, with an extensive history, top-notch nightlife, active music scene, and a culturally diverse locale!